 Trauma Recovery

-Guiding you to process and heal the past while staying safe
+Guiding you to process and heal from the past while staying safe

 You may have arrived here because…

-• You’ve had one or several difficult experiences, either as an adult or as a child.
-And these have affected how you function now.
+• You’ve had one or several overwhelming experiences (either as an adult or as a child) which affect your life today.

-• You struggle to control your emotions e.g. you might often feel anxious and on-guard or numb and hopeless.
+• You struggle to manage your emotions e.g. you might often feel anxious and on-guard or numb and hopeless.

 • You may have tried other types of therapy and found they didn’t work for you.

 Whatever your reason for being here, I’m glad that you found me.
-Please read on for more detail.
+Please read on for more detail about my trauma therapy service.

 A man with glasses wearing a lack t-shirt and a black baseball cap looks out of the window while travelling on public transport.
 He looks worried or stressed.